[Exclusive] EU to call out Russian aggression at Kyiv summit

 Russia was still "fuelling" fighting, holding illegitimate elections, and issuing Russian passports in occupied zones, the EU complained.

-And the EU renewed its vow to uphold economic sanctions.
+And Europe renewed its vow to uphold economic sanctions on Russia.

 Pipeline threat

-Things also took a step back for Ukraine earlier this month when Russia completed its 'Nord Stream 2' gas pipeline to Germany, enabling it to cut off Ukraine's EU gas-transit industry in future.
+But things also took a step back for Ukraine earlier this month when Russia completed its 'Nord Stream 2' gas pipeline to Germany, enabling it to cut off Ukraine's EU gas-transit industry in future.

 Germany has promised to impose new EU sanctions on Russia if it did so.